 [Week 7]

-Conversation for food delivery orders
+Discussion on food delivery orders

-Practice with real-world applications or calls
+Hands-on practice with real-world applications or calls

 [Week 8]